kgdunn/pid-book/univariate-review/univariate-review.rst

 Usage examples
 ==============

-The material in this section is used whenever you want to learn more about a variable in your data set:
+The material in this section is used whenever you want to learn more about a single variable in your data set:

 	- *Co-worker*: Here are the yields from a batch system for the last 3 years (1256 data points)